|

 But beyond any of this, the truth of Alex's love draws it's devotion from

 nor he Alex.
-Co-exist is what they do…share the space is the explicit of it,
+Co-exist is what they do

 and there is no better evidence of the depth the bond tightens than what